 No permits are required for day-use parking.

-Flush toilets and water available when the campground is open and danger of freezing temperatures are past.
-This could be mid-April some years.
+Flush toilets and water available at the trailhead.
 The campground and trail access are gated off and closed during the winter.
-Campground and trail conditions are available by calling the Oregon State Parks Information Center (1-800-551-6949)
+Campground and trail conditions are available by calling the Oregon State Parks Information Center M-F 8am-5pm (1-800-551-6949)

 Length and Elevation: